FREQUENTLY ASKED QUESTIONS

 After you make your payment, I will send you an invoice/receipt so you can make a claim through your insurance provider directly.
 Please call your insurance provider for details on coverage and claims.

 Note for those with coordination of benefits (i.e. two insurance plans), where Alberta Blue Cross is one of your plans: I can only direct bill to Alberta Blue Cross if they are your primary provider.
+If Alberta Blue Cross is your secondary provider, I can direct bill them only if you know the exact amount your primary plan will cover for your visit.

 Who do I enter as the service provider on my insurance claim?